LegendaryAI/imprompt-sdk/docs/source/tutorials/openplugins.rst

 ==============================
-Building & Running Openplugins
+Building & Running OpenPlugins
 ==============================

-..
-TO DO
-  .. add pics

-..
-CONFIRM
-  .. house rules for "OpenPlugin" vs "Openplugin" vs "openplugin" vs "plugin"

-This tutorial describes the steps to build, test, share, and monitor your Openplugins.
+This tutorial describes the steps to build, test, share, and monitor your OpenPlugins.

 It assumes you are comfortable with REST APIs and Swagger documentation.
 It also assumes you are familiar with large language models (LLMs) such as ChatGPT.
 Most importantly, it assumes that you understand the API that your plugin calls.
 It is highly recommended that you test your desired endpoints using a tool such as Postman before attempting to build a plugin.

   *For brevity and to avoid confusion with OpenAI, this tutorial uses the term "Swagger" even when referring to the OpenAPI specification.*

-Generate an Openplugin
+Generate an OpenPlugin
 ======================
 The OpenPlugin document is your primary means for modifying your plugin.
 It is a JSON document which contains essential documentation about your plugin, as well as configuration for mapping natural language to API calls.